-Vulnerability scanners come into the picture to carry out scans across network devices.
-These scanners identify vulnerabilities present in the network.
+Vulnerability scanning is needed to carry out scans across network devices.
+It is an automated platform that serves the vulnerability management tool.
 Once after detecting, an enterprise can quickly proceed with further remediation steps of the vulnerabilities.

 Now, let us understand “what are vulnerability scanners?”.